-(3) Residents must be certified as a one-person assistance group unless their children are living with them, in which case their children must be included in the assistance group.
+(3) Residents shall be certified as a one-person assistance group unless their children are living with them, in that case their children shall be included in the assistance group.

-(B) What must the treatment center provide in order for the residents of the center to be eligible to receive food assistance?
+(B) What shall the treatment center provide in order for the residents of the center to be eligible to receive food assistance?

-The facility must provide evidence that it is:
+The facility shall provide evidence that it is:

 (1) Tax exempt;

 (2) Certified by the Ohio department of drug and alcohol services as:

 (a) Receiving funding under part B of Title XIX of the Public Health Service Act, 42 U.S.C.
 300x (1992);